 We took over the sale of a 1922 bungalow built by William Henrichsen that is in the National Register of Historic Places portion of Bungalow Heaven Landmark District.
 It was previously on the market with another agent, went into escrow, and ultimately fell apart for unfortunate reasons.
 It had building code violations that seemed scary, but I was able to get the violations cleared for under a thousand dollars.
 With an easy clearance from the city, it was a natural decision to measure the home, which was 254 sf larger than the assessor measurements.
 A permit search verified that the assessor was wrong.
 In a marketplace where the average square footage is between $600 per foot, this was a substantial (and easy) discovery.
 I received five offers and closed it for more money than the previous agent’s offers.
 Reference provided upon request.

-An attorney referred me his full authority probate client who was the administrator of her mother’s home in Pasadena.
-Among the challenges: the lender had not received a payment in almost nine months, the single family residence was rented to two families, and the City of Pasadena gave the home multiple code and zoning violations (zoning violations cannot be transferred to the buyer, but need to be remedied as a condition of closing regardless of Probate Code).
+An attorney referred me to his full authority probate client who was the administrator of her mother’s home in Pasadena.
+Among the challenges: the lender had not received a payment in almost nine months, the single-family residence was rented to two families, and the City of Pasadena gave the home multiple code and zoning violations (zoning violations cannot be transferred to the buyer but need to be remedied as a condition of closing regardless of Probate Code).
 The plot gets thicker.
-The mother recently passed away inside the home (this is a statutory disclosure ), and we were working with highly emotional family members.
+The mother recently passed away inside the home (this is a statutory disclosure), and we worked with highly emotional family members.
 They didn’t have the same goals.
 There was almost $300,000 in tax-free equity to be protected.
 The lender started foreclosure.
 We were able to negotiate with the lender, clear the zoning violations, and move the tenants out.
-We received ten offers, and were able to close the transaction with my leadership in this concerted and emotional effort.
+We received ten offers and were able to close the transaction with my leadership in this concerted and emotional effort.
 Attorney reference provided upon request.

 Local vs. Semi-Local

-I don’t work with many investors, but when I received this call, I figured out the problem pretty quickly.
+I don’t work with many investors, but I figured out the problem pretty quickly when I received this call.
 These folks were presented a too-good-to-be-true investment.
 Their agent represented both buyer and seller on a supposedly great investment with an easy $50,000 return.
 The deal seemed to get better.
-My clients would have to pay cash, and only put in $10,000 worth of materials into the house because their agent would do all the labor for free.
+My clients would have to pay cash and only put in $10,000 worth of materials into the house because their agent would do all the labor for free.
 The Realtor only wanted a small sliver of the equity and the sales commissions.
-It seems like low risk because everything seemed to look good on paper.
+It seems like a low risk because everything seemed to look good on paper.
 Well, what was supposed to be a 6-week flip turned into a 3-month fiasco that ballooned into $25,000 in materials, more holding costs, and re-evaluating the real estate market without fuzzy math.
 At that point, their agent disappeared.
 He just walked off the job and didn’t respond to calls or emails.
 He.
 Was.
 Gone.
 The sellers called me in a panic.
 We evaluated what needed to get done.
 I met their new contractor and guided them to do what was necessary and value-enhancing.
 The new kitchen, bath, windows, flooring, paint in and out needed to be finished.
 We sold the house for what I thought it would sell for, and we were able to sell it with multiple offers just before the market slowed down.
 Reference provided upon request.

-I was consulted by a local real estate attorney to look into questionable strategies by another broker to sell a $3,000,000 estate property in South Pasadena.
+A local real estate attorney consulted me to look into questionable strategies by another broker to sell a $3,000,000 estate property in South Pasadena.
 Without unnecessary drama or threats of potential litigation for breach of agency, my 11 recommendations to the real estate attorney were the driving force.
-My client/seller avoided a short sale and netted almost $500,000 more than the contract that their dual-representation broker was encouraging them to sign.
+My client/seller avoided a short sale and netted almost $500,000 more than the contract their dual-representation broker was encouraged them to sign.
 My strategies and standard of care recommendations were game-changers.
 Attorney reference provided upon request.

 Sometimes Renting Is Better Than Selling